Sharon Strzelecki: Love life and romantic relationships

 Sharon is notable for her tumultuous and often unsuccessful love life.
 Throughout the series, Sharon comes close to forming relationships, but each attempt ends in failure.

 In Da Kath & Kim Code, Sharon nearly marries a supposed fiancé named "Marriat," only to reveal that he was merely spam from a website.
 Sharon has a complicated history with Kim's husband, Brett, having had brief romantic entanglements with him both before and after his marriage to Kim.

 Mark (Tony Martin), another of Sharon's romantic interests, is an ex-boyfriend with whom she has an inconsistent relationship.
 While Mark occasionally expresses affection for Sharon, he often appears disinterested, and their relationship is challenged when Sharon nearly loses him to a "leggy Riverdancer."
 Sharon also shows interest in Kel's friend, Sandy Freckle, known for pursuing Kel's former partners.
 However, Sandy's attention is focused on Kath rather than Sharon.

 Sharon has had a romantic connection with a hospital co-worker, Alan (Alan Brough), though this relationship never becomes serious, however, Sharon enlists Kim to give her a makeover for her coffee date with Alan.
 Her struggles in love are depicted in the episode "Lust," where it is revealed that Sharon turns to chocolate to cope with her romantic disappointments.

-Sharon has a short lived romance with a jokey, Damien (Jane Turner), whom she met while at the Melbourne Cup.
+Sharon has a short lived romance with a jockey, Damien (Jane Turner), whom she met while at the Melbourne Cup.
 The two make out in the porter-loos, and Sharon later tells Kim that she was going out with him again after inviting herself.
 Damien is later seen watching Sharon's eventual wedding to Wayne Shaun.

 Sharon's fictional love life also extends to comedic portrayals of celebrity encounters.
 She is shown to have "pashed" (Australian slang for passionate kissing) and "married" cricketeer Shane Warne.
 Additionally, in character as Sharon, she shared a "pash" with Heath Ledger on the red carpet at the AFI Awards in 2006 while performing as an assistant stage manager.